Joseph Martin (Canadian politician): British Columbia

-During the two year Semlin government, Martin produced controversy by introducing measures such as an eight-hour work day (opposed by mine owners) and an Alien Exclusion Act to prevent Chinese from owning mining claims.
+During the two year Semlin government, Martin caused controversy by introducing the eight-hour work day (opposed by mine owners) and an Alien Exclusion Act to prevent Chinese from owning mining claims.
 The federal government, at the instance of American interests, took steps to disallow the legislation.
-During a controversial public meeting about the issue, Martin breached cabinet solidarity and criticized his own government resulting in a request from Premier Semlin for Martin's resignation.
-Semlin reconstituted his ministries and met the legislature facing strong opposition from Martin, often requiring the Speaker of the house to break ties by using his casting vote.
-On February 27, 1900 McInnes dismissed Semlin and, the following day, asked Martin to form a government.
-The result was a vote of non-confidence by the house which carried by a majority of 28 to 1.
-Nevertheless, Martin formed a cabinet and governed for three months before going to the polls in the 1900 election.
-Although hard fought, Martin had only 13 supporters elected.
-The Semlin faction had even fewer at 6 and Semlin was defeated personally.
-Following the election, Prime Minister Laurier dismissed McInnes and appointed Sir Henri-Gustave Joly de Lotbinière lieutenant-governor.
-The legislature was able to agree to support James Dunsmuir to lead a government.
-Martin served in the opposition (He became the first leader of the Liberal party of British Columbia) until he was defeated in the 1903 election, the first in British Columbia organized on party lines.
+During a controversial public meeting about the issue, Martin breached cabinet solidarity and criticized his own government.
+This resulted in Premier Semlin requested Martin's resignation.
+When Semlin reconstituted his ministries and met the legislature, he encountered opposition from Martin, often requiring the Speaker of the house to break ties by using his casting vote.

+On 27 February 1900 McInnes dismissed Semlin as premier and, the following day, asked Martin to form a government.
+The legislature conducted a vote of non-confidence, which carried by a majority of 28 to 1.
+Nevertheless, Martin formed a cabinet and continued in government.

+Martin took positions on leading questions of the day in order to have an election platform.
+He endorsed government ownership of railways and the principle of an eight-hour work day.
+He also moved to introduce partisanship by appointing a cabinet of Liberal supporters, but the British Columbia Liberal Association opposed the move.

+The 1900 election was a defeat for Martin, as only five of his supporters were elected.
+Following the election, Prime Minister Laurier dismissed McInnes and appointed Sir Henri-Gustave Joly de Lotbinière as lieutenant governor.
+The legislature agreed to support James Dunsmuir to lead a government.
+Martin moved to the opposition, but the press noted "extreme friendliness" between him and Dunsmuir and he often spoke in favour of the government.
+During this time, the Liberals dropped their opposition to party politics and elected Martin as their leader.
+Martin then claimed to be the leader of the Opposition, though he co-operated with the Dunsmuir government.

+He was defeated in the 1903 election, the first in British Columbia organized on party lines.

 In 1907, he founded the Vancouver Guardian newspaper.
-After his return from England, he ran in the 1920 election in Vancouver as an Independent under the banner of the Asiatic Exclusion League.
-He was defeated and lost his deposit.
+He travelled to England.
+After his return to BC, he ran in the 1920 election in Vancouver as an Independent under the banner of the Asiatic Exclusion League.
+He was unsuccessful and lost his deposit.

 Martin, who died of complications from diabetes in March 1923, was the first person in Vancouver to be treated with insulin.